 April 27, 8:00 am – 8:50 am.
 Room: A114

 When you have extremely sophisticated, precise metal pieces rotating at more than 3,000 revolutions per minute on a film of oil a fraction of the thickness of a strand of hair, it’s important to ensure you are using the correct lubricant.
 This session will explore how to go about selecting the right turbine oil and other critical lubricants.
 Learn how turbine oils are formulated, which tests are most useful in differentiating various oil formulations and how you can make the wisest investment for your oil purchases.
 Attendees will walk away with a better understanding of why it’s important to collect independent data when selecting turbine oils as well as how to determine which oil provides the greatest value for your organization.

-Alex Puentes – Senior Manager of Asset Reliability & Utilization, Ingredion; Javier Navarro – Senior Manager of Process Engineering, Ingredion
+Alex Puentes – Senior Manager of Asset Reliability & Utilization, Ingredion; Javier Navarro – Senior manager process engineering, Ingredion

 April 26, 2:30 pm – 3:20 pm.
 Room: A120-121